YordanSoares/block-wpscan/readme.txt

 2. block tor

 == Changelog ==

+= 0.0.4 =
+* Fix Access from 127.0.0.1 is judged "BLOCK" by this plugin.
+* Fix Exception IP when it has plural IPs.

 = 0.0.3 =
 * Fix if API Server is down, it can normal operation.